 - Eggs are rich in cysteine, sulphur, lecithin, amino acids and lutein.

 - Sulphur may also help protect the lens of the eye from cataracts.
-Garlic, onions, shallots and capers are rich in sulphur, which is necessary for the production of glutathione, an important antioxidant required to help maintain healthy sight.
+Garlic, onions, shallots and capers are rich in sulphur.
+Sulphur is necessary for the production of glutathione, an important antioxidant you need to help maintain healthy sight.